White card / General Induction Training Course

 What is General Construction Induction (GIT) Training?

-Vigil Training College offers a Nationally Recognised training program that meets the requirements of CPCCOHS1001A Work Safely in Construction Industry and NSW Work cover requirements for General Construction Induction Training.
+Vigil Training College offers a Nationally Recognised training program that meets the requirements of CPCCWHS1001 Prepare to work safely in the construction industry and NSW Work cover requirements for General Construction Induction Training.
 The course is also known as Construction Induction Card or White Card Course.

 Why do I need ‘General induction card’ or ‘White card’ training?

 - carrying out construction work, including site managers, supervisors, surveyors, architects, labourers, tradespersons

 - people who access operational construction zones unaccompanied or not directly supervised by an inducted person, and

 - other workers whose employment causes them to routinely enter operational construction zones e.g. security officers working on construction sites

 What are the prerequisites for the white card training?

 There are no formal educational requirements for this program.

 All training and assessments are conducted in English, and the training package mandates that all participants seeking admission in the course have sufficient communication and comprehension skills to: